![]() |

 The blast cleaning machine is a high-production direct-pressure unit with a large inspection cover for easy access.
 It feeds a 3/8in.
 (10mm) ID tungsten-carbide-lined nozzle with a fail-safe dead-man’s handle that maintains maximum blasting velocity, uniform abrasive distribution and high work-rate in the long term.

-- Finishing plant boosts capacity
+- Finishing plant boosts production

 - Bespoke blast cabinets boost finishing capacity